Grandstand (TV programme): History

-The show was one of the most recognisable on British television, dominating Saturday afternoons on BBC1 and covering nearly every major sporting event in Britain, such as the FA Cup Final, Wimbledon, the Grand National and the University Boat Race, as well as major international events like the Olympic Games, the Paralympic Games, the Commonwealth Games and the FIFA World Cup where the Grandstand name would be used - eg Olympic Grandstand and World Cup Grandstand.

 From Grandstands launch until the lifting of restrictions on broadcasting hours by the Minister of Posts and Telecommunications in 1972, sports coverage was one of the few programming areas which was exempt from the broadcasting hours restrictions.
 Instead, sporting coverage and outside broadcasts were provided with a separate quota of broadcasting hours per year by the Postmaster General.
 By the mid 1960s this amounted to 350 hours per year.
 This meant Grandstand was a key part of the BBC's Saturday afternoon schedules, as the time the programme was on the air did not count towards the 50-hour a week restriction on normal broadcasting hours.

 The first televised Grand National, in 1960, was the BBC's largest outside broadcast for a sport at the time: Grandstand used 16 cameras to cover the event, and the BBC secured the television rights only after years of negotiations.

+Between 4 November 1972 and 13 January 1973, an experiment took place whereby Grandstand would end at approximately 15:50.
+It would be followed by an episode of the Western series Lancer.
+Then, at approximately 16:40, Final Score would air as a separate programme, hosted by the same presenter as that of Grandstand earlier in the afternoon, the programme being on air in time for the teleprinter sequence.
+This experiment ended the Saturday before the start of the 1973 Five Nations Championship.

+No edition of Grandstand was broadcast on 23 December 1978.
+This was due to strike action on the Friday which had only ended at 22:00 the previous night.
+BBC1 could not get back on air until 15:00, which meant that Grandstand was not broadcast, but Final Score was.

 Beginning in the early 1980s, a lunchtime BBC Weekend News was included in Grandstand, functioning as a programme break between Football Focus and the start of that week's live events.

 Competition from ITV

-Between 1965 and 1985, Grandstand faced competition from ITV's World of Sport, which broadcast rival coverage of the FA Cup Final and scheduled a wide range of sports, including novelties and minority events.
-By the end of the 1980s ITV had stopped broadcasting Saturday afternoon sport in favour of other programmes.
+Between 1965 and 1985, Grandstand faced competition from ITV's World of Sport, which broadcast rival coverage of the FA Cup Final and scheduled a wide range of sports, including novelties and minority events. and by the end of the 1980s ITV had stopped sport on Saturday afternoons.